yassineazzouz/pydistcp/README.md

     -f --force                    Allow overwriting any existing files.
     -p --preserve                 Preserve file attributes.
-    --threads=THREADS             Number of threads to use for parallelization. zero limits the concurency to the maximim concurrent threads supported by the cluster. [default: 0]
+    --threads=THREADS             Number of threads to use for parallelization. zero limits the concurrency to the maximum concurrent threads supported by the cluster. [default: 0]
     --part-size=PART_SIZE         Interval in bytes by which the files will be copied needs to be a Powers of 2. [default: 65536]